chrisosaurus/plot/README.md

 planned work
 ------------
-Plot is aiming for full r7rs-small (WG1) compliance.
+Plot is aiming for (mostly) r7rs-small (WG1) compliance.

+The current planned exception is to omit continuations.

 dependencies
 ------------